ktyeon/ReactTodo/README.md

 Start the development server:
 npm start

-// Open your browser and visit http://localhost:3000. - not yet
+Open the browser and visit http://localhost:3000. - not yet

 You should now see the to-do list application.
 Start adding, editing, and removing tasks as needed.